nicholasadamou/watson-chatbot/README.md

 There are various commands available to the user.

-1. `login`: Will attempt to impersonate the user (_if not currently logged in_).
-2. `logout`: Will logout the currently authenticated user from the chatbot if the user isn't already authenticated.
-3. `help`: Will list out the assistants that are there to help you as well as launch the commands found within the [server/config.js](server/config.js) under `services.chat.startStatements`.
+1. `help`: Will list out the assistants that are there to help you as well as launch the commands found within the [server/config.js](server/cnfig.js) under `services.chat.startStatements`.
-4. `assistants`, `chatbot`, `assistants`, `chatbots`: Will list out the assistants that are there to help you.
+2. `assistants`, `chatbot`, `assistants`, `chatbots`: Will list out the assistants that are there to help you.